Eschatologue/CM_wiki/docs/spells/3rd-level.md

 In addition, unsecured objects that are completely within the cone are likewise pulled or pushed 15 feet.

-***At Higher Levels.*** When you cast this spell using a spell slot of 4th level or higher, the damage increases by 1d6 and the distance pulled or pushed increases by 5 feet for each slot level above 3rd.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 4th level or higher, the damage increases by 1d6 and the distance pulled or pushed increases by 5 feet for each slot level above 3rd.

 ### Remove Curse
 *3rd-level abjuration*